process-analytics/bpmn-visualization-js/docs/contributors/bpmn-support-how-to.md

 Except for special container elements like `Pool`, `Lane` and `Subprocess`, detecting a new BPMN element only requires to add a new value in the `ShapeBpmnElementKind` enum.

-The `ProcessConverter` uses the `ShapeBpmnElementKind` values to detect elements in the BPMN source.
+The `ProcessConverter` uses the `ShapeBpmnElementKind` values to detect elements in the BPMN source except for `Subprocess` (see below).

 ### Elements requiring special attention

 - For BPMN Events, the actual type in controlled by `EventDefinition` fields in the BPMN specification.
 Detecting new event types requires changes in `ShapeBpmnEventDefinitionKind` to add the newly supported BPMN Event Definition.
-- For BPMN SubProcesses, the actual type is controlled by `ShapeBpmnSubProcessKind` which is set accordingly during the BPMN parsing.
+- For BPMN SubProcesses (embedded, event, transaction and adhoc), they are all identified as `ShapeBpmnElementKind.SUB_PROCESS`.
+Their actual type is controlled by `ShapeBpmnSubProcessKind` which is set accordingly during the BPMN parsing.

 ### Initial Shape Rendering